 Using a corpus of 8 billion stolen credentials gathered over three years, the total number of employees of each Fortune 500 company was compared with the number of unique credentials for each company found online in data leaks.

-The study finds that an average of 10 percent of all Fortune 500 employee email credentials have been leaked via some form of data breach.
+finds that an average of 10 percent of all Fortune 500 employee email credentials have been leaked via some form of data breach.

 The greater the number of account credentials found online, the greater the risk that one of those details can be used to gain access to company resources.
 That risk is real; some industry sectors such as Telecommunications were more than double the average at 23 percent of employee emails found in a data leak.

 Other higher-than-average sectors exposed included Energy at 18 percent and Financials at 17 percent.
 That 17 percent represents a total number of 555,000 email credentials found leaked across Fortune 500 financial companies.